One this page: Eligibility | Applications | Conditions | Selection Committee

 Redeemer’s EPI Award is intended to recognize and foster emerging talent—those working in the Christian academy who excel in both academic and public spheres and whose work impacts the common good.
 This $5,000 (CAD) award is intended to encourage the development of first-rate public intellectuals in the Christian academy.

-This prestigious award is sponsored in part by Cardus, the Acton Institute, the Center for Public Justice, the Henry Institute, the Council for Christian Colleges and Universities (CCCU), and The Richard John Mouw Institute at Fuller Theological Seminary.
+This prestigious award is sponsored in part by Cardus, the Acton Institute, the Center for Public Justice, the Henry Institute, the Council for Christian Colleges and Universities (CCCU), and the Mouw Institute.
 The annual award is intended to promote and encourage emerging academics working at Christian colleges and universities, who speak out of their Christian perspective to make substantive, credible contributions to big public questions.

 Nominations